HL7/davinci-ecdx/input/pagecontent/specification.md

 1. **Direct Query (preferred):** Payer directly queries EHR for specific data using the standard FHIR RESTful search.
 1. **Task Based Approach:** Payer identifies the 'type' of information desired and the EHR supplies the data possibly with human involvement to find/aggregate/filter/approve it.

+Depending on the reason for the request, Payers may require signatures from EHRs *attesting* to the fulfillment of the data request.
+However, there has not been enough implementation experience with this to provide specific guidance on how this is done.
+We are seeking implementer feedback and comments on this issue.
+{:.note-to-balloters}

 ### Direct Query

 For Direct Query, the Payer directly queries the EHR for specific data using the standard FHIR RESTful search. *This is the preferred option*.
 Guidance for exchanging data with FHIR search is fully described in the base FHIR specification and the Da Vinci HRex Implementation Guide.
 Refer to the [US Core] Implementation guide for accessing the set of health data classes and data elements defined by the [ONC United States Core Data for Interoperability (USCDI)].